kukhariev/ngx-uploadx/README.md

 - `init(options?: UploadxOptions): Observable<UploadState>`

   Initializes service.
-Returns Observable that emits a new value on progress or status changes
+Returns Observable that emits a new value on progress or status changes.

   ```ts
   //  @example: